Immunization Frequently Asked Questions (FAQ’s)

 Temporary compliance length will vary dependent upon the vaccine(s) in process

-Example: MMR #2 cannot be administered earlier than 28 days after MMR #1 therefore you will be temporarily compliant until 28 days.
+Example: MMR #2 cannot be administered earlier than 28 days after MMR #1 therefore you will be temporarily compliant until 28 days after the date of the first dose.

 Once temporary compliance expires you will be considered non-compliant and may be unable to register in subsequent semesters.